BitPatty/SRLApiClient/Readme.md

 using SRLApiClient;
 ```

-To create a client you can simply use the following statement:
+To create a client use the following statement:

 ```c#
 SRLClient Client = new SRLClient();